Making a Travel Website

 The website of Door County is excellent and has all the elements to guide a visitor with inspiring and helpful content, that is backed up by proof and a very good sales system.

-The opening of the Door County shows the destination is an outdoor destination, with lots of exploration possibilities.
+The opening or hero section of the Door County shows the destination is an outdoor destination, with lots of exploration possibilities.
 The menus come from a smart set up CMS where Door County only has to organize the content, the systems feeds it to the visitors is a structured way.
 You can argue that there are maybe a bit to many options in the menu.
 The extra attention for Food & Drink feeds into a trend and the events and festivals button shows there are lot of things to do.
 You could think if those are the traffic drivers for Door Country.
 The business directory show all businesses in the area in a very structured way, interesting in the system is that its connected with a direct booking tool that helps to bring ecommerce to all the tourism companies in the area.